-To learn more about why we’re such big fans, head over to our pCloud review.
+To learn more about why we’re such big fans, head over to our pCloud review, and be sure to read the pCloud edition of our “talk with the boss” series.
 In this piece, we’ll be talking about one specific aspect of the service: setting up pCloud Drive.
 This tutorial will show you how to download and set it up on a Windows computer, but the process is similar if you’re setting it up on Mac or Linux.

 What is pCloud Drive?

 pCloud Drive is a cross-platform desktop application used to sync files between a device and its secure servers.
 It also allows you to work with files that are stored on the pCloud servers without taking up space on your computer.

 How to Set Up pCloud Drive